Enhancing repository-level software repair via repository-aware knowledge graphs: Experiments and Results

-\textbf{[Experimental Design]}: We analyze the structure and effectiveness of the knowledge graph in connecting issue descriptions to bug locations.
-First, we evaluate the coverage of ground truth bug locations within KG-mined candidates to assess how effectively the knowledge graph identifies relevant functions.
-Second, we examine the hop distribution in paths leading to ground truth bug locations to understand the importance of multi-hop traversals that pure LLM-based approaches fundamentally cannot achieve through textual analysis.
-Third, we analyze the composition of intermediate entity types along these paths to understand how the knowledge graph integrates both codebase entities and repository artifacts to form comprehensive connections.
-Finally, we analyze the ranking effectiveness of our candidate functions to assess the performance of our relevance scoring formula (Equation \ref{formula1}).
+\textbf{[Experimental Design]}: To assess the knowledge graph in isolation, we analyze the pure KG-mined 20 candidate bug functions, which means the list returned by the knowledge graph without any LLM-generated fault locations.
+First, we measure the number of ground-truth locations that fall within this set to establish coverage.
+Second, we examine the hop count from the starting issue node to its ground-truth function to see how often multi-hop links are needed.
+Third, we break down the intermediate node types on these paths to illustrate how code entities and repository artifacts are connected.
+Finally, we record the rank of every ground-truth function within the KG-mined 20 list to evaluate the accuracy of our relevance function (Equation~\ref{formula1}).

-\textbf{[Experimental Results]}: First, we evaluated the coverage of ground truth bug locations within KG-mined top 20 relevant functions.
-Our analysis reveals that KG-mined top 20 relevant functions cover 84.3\% of file-level and 58.8\% of function-level ground truth bug locations.
-This remarkably high coverage while reducing the search space from thousands to just 20 candidate functions demonstrates how \tool simultaneously improves performance and reduces computational costs.

-Next, we analyzed path structures within the knowledge graph to evaluate its effectiveness in modeling repository relationships.
-As illustrated in Figure \ref{fig:gt-rank}, a significant finding emerges from the hop distribution required to reach all 208 ground truth bug functions across 154 successfully localized instances in our benchmark: Only 30.3\% (63 functions) can be reached via direct single-hop connections, while 69.7\% require multi-hop traversals.
-Specifically, 58.2\% (121 functions) necessitate two hops, and 11.5\% (24 functions) require three or more hops.
-This predominance of multi-hop paths (69.7\%) empirically validates our knowledge graph-based approach, demonstrating that most bug-location relationships cannot be captured through direct LLM-based textual matching alone but instead require the leveraging of intermediate entities that establish semantic bridges between issue descriptions and buggy functions.

-Analysis of paths leading to ground truth bug locations reveals that repository artifacts (issues and pull requests) constitute 11\% of intermediate entities, as shown in Figure~\ref{fig:kg_types}.
-This is particularly noteworthy considering the vast quantity of code entities compared to repository artifacts in typical projects, highlighting the critical importance of these artifacts in establishing semantic connections.
-This result empirically validates \tool of integrating repository artifacts (issues and pull requests) into the knowledge graph mining.

-The ranking effectiveness of our approach is demonstrated in Figure~\ref{fig:gt-rank}, which shows that 55.77\% of ground truth patches are ranked in the first position within our top-20 relevant functions.
-This precise ranking capability is crucial to \tool's efficiency-performance balance, as our patch generation strategy creates multiple candidate patches where half utilize only the top 10 relevant functions.
-Our similarity scoring formula (Equation~\ref{formula1}) effectively combines embedding similarity, textual similarity, and path length information to identify the most promising repair locations, allowing \tool to achieve higher performance at significantly lower cost by focusing computational resources on the most relevant functions.